 A Request for Proposal (RFP) is a document prepared by a company to select a partner for the realisation of a project.
-An RFP describes their requirements and wishes, it communicates in clear language to potential suppliers and enables them to compare and evaluate offers.
+An RFP describes your requirements and wishes in clear language to potential suppliers and enables them to compare and assess offers.

 The problem is that many web design companies are loathe to respond to RFPs.
-So, you don't just pick a vendor.
+So, you don't just choose a vendor.
 You also hope they choose you.

-Do realise that many web design companies hate to respond to RFPs and will refuse to participate after reading your specifications.
-So, you don't only choose a supplier - you also hope that they choose you.
-The RFP is also a means of convincing potential suppliers of your project so that they will make the effort to respond.
+A specifications document actually the process by which a company chooses a supplier.
+But be aware that many web design companies hate to respond to RFPs and will refuse to participate after reading your specifications.
+The RFP is therefore also a means of convincing potential suppliers of your project so that they will make the effort to respond.
+It is therefore better to present a strong set of specifications.

 The success of a website depends on three factors: